 One of the issues that some users reported is related to, believe it or not, Power Supply Unit malfunction.
 Namely, the PSU worked quite well before the upgrade occurred.
 However, after the upgrade to Windows 10, some power issues emerged.
-Of course, troubled users are sure that the upgrade had an impact to the matter at hand.
+Of course, troubled users are sure that the upgrade had an impact on the matter at hand.

 For that purpose, we provided you with some of the fundamental things you should check before you take your PC for repair.
 If you have experienced sudden shutdowns, Blue Screen of Death, or similar issues, make sure to check the list below.